mostafachegeni/Blockchain-Analytics/doc/1_heuristicbsed_Clustering_script.md

 # Create and Fill "Parents_" Arrays (Related to "Heuristic1"):

-This script processes transaction data from multiple CSV files in parallel using Heuristic1 to create and populate `parents_` arrays and corresponding graph edges for each file.
+This cell processes transaction data from multiple CSV files in parallel using Heuristic1 to create and populate `parents_` arrays (accrding to a `UnionFind` algorithm) and corresponding graph edges for each file.
 It leverages multiprocessing for efficiency and stores the results for further analysis.